Austin Adams (lawyer): Heritage

-Austin Adam's ancestors lived along the hills of the Chums River in Essex, England.
-Henry Adams, of this family, emigrated to Massachusetts in 1632 with his wife and children.
-His sons were the ancestors of Samuel Adams, the political philosopher and statesmen; John Adams, second United States president; and Austin Adams.
+Austin Adam's ancestors lived in Essex, England.
+Henry Adams, his 5x Greats-Grandfather, emigrated to Massachusetts in 1632 with his wife and children.
+His descendant include great-great grandson Massachusetts Governor Samuel Adams; great-great grandson President John Adams and 3x greats-grandson President John Quincy Adams.
+Presidents John Adams and John Quincy Adams are his 3rd cousin 3 times removed and 3rd cousin 4 times removed, respectively.

-Austin's father, Jerry Adams, was a successful farmer and clerk of the school district, and served twice in the legislature.
-He married Dorcas Austin in 1816.
+Austin's father, Jeremiah Adams, was a successful farmer, clerk of the school district, and served twice in the state legislature.
+He was a Captain in the War of 1812.
+Jeremiah's father, Jonas, was a Lieutenant in the Revolutionary War.

 Youth

-Austin Adams was born on May 24, 1826, in Andover, Vermont, a country village, son of Capt.
-Jerry Adams and Dorcas Austin, grandson of Corp.
-Jonas Adams and Phebe How, and a direct descendant from Henry Adams, of Braintree, 1636.
+Austin Adams was born on May 24, 1826, in Andover, Vermont, a country village, son of Captain Jerry Adams and Dorcas Austin, grandson of Corporal Jonas Adams and Phebe How, and a direct descendant from Henry Adams, of Braintree, 1636.
 His grandparents had secured that school and a church on a corner of their farm in 1794.
 He retained pleasant memories of the district school, which he attended until he was fourteen.
 In later years he wrote "[The] older pupils, the young men and women [...] not only assisted me in my studies, but their presence and example afforded me inspiration."
 His family attended the Baptist church on their farm.
 Adams heard only "dogmatic and terrorizing theology" at the church and it "succeeded in destroying much of the happiness of his childhood."

 He showed great interest in law as a boy: "The law had a perfect fascination for me before I was ten years old, and I think before I ever saw a lawyer or a court."
 He often went to the court house in Woodstock, Vermont to listen to cases.

 At age thirteen, his teacher urged his father to give Austin a better education than he could receive at the country school house.
 At fourteen he was sent to Black River Academy in Ludlow, Vermont, to prepare for college.
 At age sixteen he began teaching students at the academy, some of whom were older than he was, in the winter while working on his father's farm in the summer.

 At nineteen he entered the sophomore class at Dartmouth College; he graduated in 1848, receiving his A.M. degree in course.
 Lighting then was so poor that he lost some of his vision studying, and had to wear spectacles at an early age.
 "The physical inability to see distinctly increased an introspective state of mind and somewhat blunted the observing powers which he himself regretted."

 For the next five years he taught at West Randolph Academy in West Randolph, Vermont, while pursuing his legal studies.
 Teaching at the academy "perfect[ed] his classical studies."
 He attended Harvard Law School for a short time in 1853.
 He was admitted to the bar in Woodstock, Vermont, in January 1853 and entered practice with ex-Governor Carlos Coolidge.